joshuafredrickson/bedrock-site-protect/README.md

 Role Variables
 --------------

-The role will read from the `wordpress_sites` dict set in environments files of Trellis.
+The role will read from the `web_sites` dict set in environments files of Trellis.
 It will search for the `htpasswd` key.

 Example:
 --------
 <pre>
-wordpress_sites:
+web_sites:
   example.com:
     site_hosts:
       - canonical: example.dev